 (i) any other pleading in, or process issued in connection with, a legal or other proceeding;

-“jurisdiction” means a State;
+jurisdiction means a State;

-“law”, in relation to a Territory, means a law of, or in force in, that Territory;
+law, in relation to a Territory, means a law of, or in force in, that Territory;

-“modifications” includes additions, omissions and substitutions;
+modifications includes additions, omissions and substitutions;

-“month” means a period commencing at the beginning of a day of one of the 12 months of the year and ending immediately before the beginning of the corresponding day of the next month or, if there is no such corresponding day, ending at the expiration of the next month;
+month means a period commencing at the beginning of a day of one of the 12 months of the year and ending immediately before the beginning of the corresponding day of the next month or, if there is no such corresponding day, ending at the expiration of the next month;

-“officer”, in relation to the Commonwealth, has the meaning given in Part XIA of the Trade Practices Act;
+officer, in relation to the Commonwealth, has the meaning given in Part XIA of the Trade Practices Act;

-“participating jurisdiction” means a jurisdiction that is a party to the Conduct Code Agreement and applies the Competition Code text as a law of the jurisdiction, either with or without modifications;
+participating jurisdiction means a jurisdiction that is a party to the Conduct Code Agreement and applies the Competition Code text as a law of the jurisdiction, either with or without modifications;

-“Schedule version of Part IV” means the text that is set out in Part 1 of the Schedule to the Trade Practices Act;
+Schedule version of Part IV means the text that is set out in Part 1 of the Schedule to the Trade Practices Act;

-“State” includes a Territory;
+State includes a Territory;

-“Territory” means the Australian Capital Territory or the Northern Territory of Australia;
+Territory means the Australian Capital Territory or the Northern Territory of Australia;

-“this jurisdiction” means Western Australia;
+this jurisdiction means Western Australia;

-“Trade Practices Act” means the Trade Practices Act 1974 of the Commonwealth;
+Trade Practices Act means the Trade Practices Act 1974 of the Commonwealth;

-“Tribunal” means the Australian Competition Tribunal referred to in the Trade Practices Act, and includes a member of the Tribunal or a Division of the Tribunal performing functions of the Tribunal.
+Tribunal means the Australian Competition Tribunal referred to in the Trade Practices Act, and includes a member of the Tribunal or a Division of the Tribunal performing functions of the Tribunal.

 (2) If this Act uses an expression that is given a meaning in the Trade Practices Act, the expression has the meaning so given unless the contrary intention appears in this Act.